dart-lang/language/working/unquoted-imports/feature-specification.md

 Many Dart users (including experts, some of whom may be members of the Dart language team) don't know the full list of reserved or semi-reserved words.
-We don't want them to run into problems determining which identifiers work in package paths.
-To that end, we allow *all* identifiers, including reserved words, built-in identifiers, and contextual keywords as path segments.
+We don't want users to run into problems determining which identifiers work in package paths.
+To that end, we allow *all* reserved words and identifiers, including built-in identifiers and contextual keywords as path components.

 ### Whitespace and comments

-If we don't use any special tokenizing rules for the path, that suggests that whitespace and comments are allowed between the tokens as in:
+Even though the unquoted path is tokenized as separate tokens, we don't allow whitespace or comments to appear between them as we do in most other places in the language.

+We could allow users to write code like:

 ```dart
 import strange /* comment */    .   but